b-pardi/Marker-Tracker/README.md

 - Marker deltas:
     - 'marker_deltas' plots the distance that 2 tracked markers are moving away from eachother
     - 'longitudinal_strain' plots the longitudinal strain ((L-L0) / L0) where L is the distance between the markers at time t and L0 is the initial distance between the markers
+- Marker velocity
+    - 'marker_velocity' plots the magnitude of the differences of x and y locations over time
+- Marker disance
+    - IN PROGRESS
+- Marker spread
+    - IN PROGRESS

 ### Plot Customizations